UweDomaratius/GermanIndustries/doc/readme_english.md

 On top of that, industry output may depend on the number of different raw materials that are delivered.
 The basic food processor for example produces food from grain, livestock and fish, but you do not need to provide them all - it will start producing if any of these cargos is stockpiled.
 However, the output is reduced.
 If you provide all three raw materials, production output will increase drastically.

 Each industry provides information on the dependencies in the information window.
-TODO: example screenthots

 <img src="industry_any_en.png">